 When you listen to them, they are complaining about being hot, being cold, about outside negative stimuli ranging from weather to politicians.
-They are just receiving the impulses from their brain which they wrongly programmed with false or unnecessary information.
+They are just receiving the impulses from their brain which they programmed with false, useless, or counterproductive information.

 So, that's what gives our brain a bad name.
 No wonder someone said: "Brain is a loyal servant, but a cruel master".
 (Actually, in the original saying it was "mind", not brain, but what was meant was "subconscious" mind with its site in brain).